This post was last updated on March 13th, 2022

-People are awkward.
-We feel shy, anxious and self-conscious when we meet new people for the first time in person.
+Why do we need ice breaker questions for virtual meetings, you ask?
+Because People are awkward.
+We feel shy, anxious, and self-conscious when we meet new people for the first time in person.

-But what if you had to do it with no physical contact?
-What if you meet people for the first time online?
+But what if you meet people for the first time online?
 It can be even more tricky, right?

-Virtual icebreakers help break down barriers during virtual meetings and can be an important tool for remote teams who don’t get to see each other every day.
+Virtual icebreakers help break down barriers during virtual meetings.
+They can be an important tool for remote teams who don’t get to see each other every day.

-Because if asking a few icebreaker questions can avoid any silent pauses to make people more engaged in conversation, then believe us, it’s worth trying out!
+Because if asking a few icebreaker questions can transform any awkward silent pauses into exciting and engaging conversations, then believe us, it’s worth trying out!

-Below, we gathered 155 ice breaker questions that will help your team talk more easily, share their thoughts comfortably and open up a bit more about themselves, even though they’re still miles away!
+Below, we gathered 175 ice breaker questions to help your team talk more easily, share their thoughts comfortably and open up a bit more about themselves, even though they’re still miles away!

-Give them a go next time if you want your virtual meeting to be THE “company speakeasy” that everyone talks about… Or that gets people talking! ?
+Next time, give them a go if you want your virtual meeting to be THE “company speakeasy” that everyone talks about… Or that gets people talking!

 - Would you say you are a morning person or a night owl?